Terrain park: History

 The first known terrain park (then called a ‘snowboard park’) was built at Bear Valley Ski Area (California) in the 1989–90 season.
 It was the brainchild of Bear Valley's Marketing Director Sean McMahon and California snowboarder and contest organizer Mike McDaniel.

 McMahon's idea was to create an area of the mountain specifically for snowboarders—modeled after the skateparks of the 1970s, featuring jumps, jibs, and a halfpipe—that would bring new customers to the small, family operated ski area in the Central Sierra.
 He enlisted the help of McDaniel, who had experience building snowboard-specific terrain features such as halfpipes and jumps, through his work organizing early snowboard events.
 McDaniel in turn, brought in snowboard pioneers Mike Chantry and Keith Kimmel to consult on the design and construction of the park, to be located on the front side of Bear Valley's upper mountain.

 A surface lift was installed to bring snowboarders from the bottom of the area back to the top, without having to take a chair lift to the top of the mountain.
 Kim Krause, who had run lifts in other areas of the resort, was brought on as the park's first lift operator.

 It became apparent that the park would need ongoing construction, grooming, and maintenance, and McDaniel was hired by Bear Valley in the fall of 1989 to be Snowboard Park Manager.
 The new mountain attraction was dubbed the “Polar Park.”
 Opening day in late November 1989 featured a demonstration by professional snowboarders Damian Sanders, Terry Kidwell, Noah Salasnek, Mike and Tina Basich and others.
 The event was covered by Thrasher Magazine, International Snowboard Magazine and local media.

 Difficulty

 Terrain parks (in the United States and Canada) have designations with respect to safety similar to standard alpine slopes.
 They differ in their designation and degrees of difficulty.
 They are identified with orange ovals to differentiate them from standard slopes, and are further distinguished by large, medium, or small features.
-While features vary between resorts, commonly small features are short jumps and rails that are at the slope surface, Medium features are 10 to 30 ft high jumps along with jibs requiring small jumps to mount.
+While features vary between resorts, small features are commonly short jumps and rails that are at the slope surface, medium features are 10 to 30 ft jumps along with jibs requiring small jumps to mount.
 Large features include 30 to 90 ft jumps along with complex jibs and large vertical pipes.

 "Progression parks" are easier terrain parks, meant for those just starting to ride these features.